jacobobryant/biff/slate/source/index.html.md

 ## Contributing

-The most helpful way to contribute is to use Biff and write tutorials/blog about it based on your experience.
+The most helpful way to contribute is to use Biff and let me know what problems you run into.
+You can also write tutorials or blog about your experience.
 I'd be happy to list your articles under [Resources](#resources) and promote them myself, not that I have a large following.

-PRs are also welcome, especially if you want to tackle some of the [current issues](https://github.com/jacobobryant/biff/issues).
+PRs are welcome too, especially if you want to tackle some of the [current issues](https://github.com/jacobobryant/biff/issues).
 There are several that I don't think would require too much time.
 If you're planning something significant, you might want to bring it up in `#biff` on Clojurians Slack.